 The latest rivers flow data from all of the major North Shore Tributaries of Lake Superior.
 See the current (real-time) flow data from the Sucker, Knife, Baptism, Poplar, and Arrowhead Brule all on one page!
-You can also view all 5 rivers in a single chart.
 If you need help understanding this data you can learn how to read these charts below.

 *Data courtesy of the Minnesota DNR and USGS.

 Each river on the north shore will react differently to rain events.
 Depending on the location, duration, and size of the watershed.
 Generally the larger rivers like the Knife, Baptism, and Brule will increase flows more significantly after it rains.
 Because of their larger size they will also be fishable at an overall higher cfs (cubic feet/second) since there is a wider area for the water to flow.